Methyl vinyl ketone

 Methyl vinyl ketone (MVK, IUPAC name: butenone) is the organic compound with the formula CH_{3}C(O)CH=CH_{2}.
-It is a reactive compound classified as an enone, in fact the simplest example thereof.
+It is a highly reactive compound.
+It is the simplest enone.
 It is a colorless, flammable, highly toxic liquid with a pungent odor.
 It is soluble in water and polar organic solvents.
-It is a useful intermediate in the synthesis of other compounds.
+It is a useful intermediate in the synthesis of organic compounds.

 Production

 MVK has been prepared industrially by the condensation of acetone and formaldehyde, followed by dehydration.
 Similarly it is prepared by the Mannich reaction involving diethylammonium chloride and acetone, which produces the Mannich adduct: